 The triangle is balanced when the scope equals cost plus time.

 The changes in any element of the project triangle lead to project managers having to decide where to make compromises and what those compromises should look like.
+Many go back to the team’s digital weekly planner and look for features to remove from the pipeline to bring everything back to balance.
+We recommend you take a closer look at free schedule planner online and also modern schedule builder from Bordio to work on your projects.
 It is a tough part of being a project manager as their decision will have a huge impact on the overall project.
 You can read more about the roles and responsibilities of project managers in our dedicated article.

 Why is the project management triangle a widely celebrated theory